Update: September 3, 2014:

 Often I am asked; How do you clean Cooper’s butt?

 I try to remove as much of the poop with toilet paper as possible.
 I then let the faucet run until I have warm water; this will help loosen the poop off from his fur.
 Since he is so tiny, I cradle him like a baby in one arm, placing his bottom in my left hand and against my body.
 (Making sure, I have him securely held to avoid any accidents.
-Cooper is extremely docile and is used to being handled.)
+Cooper is extremely docile and is used to being handled).
 I lean over the counter and place his bottom part close to the faucet, underneath the running water.
 With my other hand, I work the water through the poop, loosening it off from his fur.
 I only keep my hand in the running water, allowing the water to reach his fur.
 Since I have to do this on a daily basis, I try to avoid soaking his fur.
-This will moisten the poop enough to become loose from his fur and any body part.
-I also thoroughly clean his private parts with my wet fingers.
+This will moisten the poop enough to become loose and come off.

 Since he sits on the ceotropes all day and continues to pee and poop, the skin around his private parts becomes irritated due to the urine.
 This is why I make sure to rinse his entire private parts as I mentioned above.
 Keeping his private parts clean prevents serious urine burns and constant trips to the vet.

 Once I see that there is no remaining poop and no dried urine, I dry him off with a towel.
 Making sure, I completely dry his private parts and all the fur around his bottom part.
-There have been times where the skin around his private parts becomes red and irritated because of the urine.
+There have been times where the skin around his private parts becomes red and irritated due to the urine.
 When this occurs, I submerge his bottom part in about an inch or two of warm water.
-This will loosen any dried urine and poop off from his private parts and fur.
+This will loosen any dried urine and poop.

 **I do not submerge his bottom part in water every day to avoid getting his fur soaked.
 It takes several hours to fully dry soaked fur.**